carlos1798/Json_to_db/README.md

 # JsonToDB

-Java example of how to pase a json file and with ObjectDB api introduce the data to the DB
+Java example of how to parse a json file and with ObjectDB persist the data